 Living with a Sphynx Cat

-Sphynx cats are indoor pets.
-Their hairless bodies make them vulnerable to harsh temperatures, sunburn, and infections.
-They do best in a stable indoor environment where they feel warm and safe.
+Sphynx cats are pets that live inside.
+Without hair, they are more likely to get sick, get sunburned, and get infections.
+They do best in a stable indoor setting where they feel safe and warm.

 Best home conditions:

-These cats love company, so they thrive in homes where someone is present most of the time or where there are other friendly pets.
+These cats love being around people, so they do best in homes where someone is usually there or where there are other friendly pets.

 Is a Sphynx Cat Right for You?